The Personal Cost of Fire Safety Laws Without Proper Oversight

-OUR CURRENT EFFORT TO HELP A TARGETED CITIZEN
+OUR LAST EFFORT TO HELP A TARGETED CITIZEN

 We are currently assisting Benton Yue who was charged more than $14,000 by FPS, with authorization from the Deer Springs Fire Protection District.
 FPS issued an abatement notice that required Mr. Yue to clear his "entire property" of 6.5 acres.
 No local or state law requires such extensive clearance.

 You can read our January 7, 2014 letter to the District here, outlining how Mr. Yue's rights were violated and why the District needs to terminate their contract with FPS.

 UPDATES: June 12, 2014: The Board considered the matter closed.
 We dropped our pending legal action.
 Mr. Yue has not been served with another bill by FPS for the questionable clearance operation.